surface-dot-dev/postgres/ui/README.md

   name: string;

   /**
-   * The Postgres data type of the column (undefined for computed columns).
+   * The Postgres data type of the column
    */
-  type?: string;
+  type: string;
 };

 /**